mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 <img src="docs/user-story-testing/user-story-test-1-2-12.gif">
 </details><br>

-2. As a prospective customer, I want to see a description of each service so I can understand the services provided.
+2. As a player, I want to see a list of game rules and instructions so I can understand how to play the game

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|